jakoch/awesome-composer/README.md

 - [PackageVersions](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
 - [Composer Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
 - [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Check if a package is installed and retrieve all package informations like version, tag release date, description, ...
+- [composer-ignore-plugin](https://github.com/lichunqiang/composer-ignore-plugin) - The composer plugin to remove useless files in vendor by yourself.

 ## Tools